AmazingRecordingStudios/hippo/README.md

 Discover short phrases from classic Greek authors and __hear them spoken__.
 You don't find such phrases among the Romans.

-We are looking for more people to record their voices while reading Greek.
+We are looking for more people to record their voices while reading Greek (current audio files are taken from librivox).

 Video preview [here](https://youtu.be/E-xyT1h9bJU).